How to Spend 24 Hours in Venice, Italy: The Perfect One Day Itinerary

 • Basilica Santa Maria della Salute - A beautiful baroque church located at the entrance to the Grand Canal, known for its impressive dome and stunning interior.

-• Squero San Trovaso - a historic gondola boatyard and workshop where craftsmen have been handcrafting and repairing gondolas for centuries (since the 17th century!).
+• Squero di San Trovaso - a historic gondola boatyard and workshop where craftsmen have been handcrafting and repairing gondolas for centuries (since the 17th century!).
 This is a true hidden gem in Venice, often overlooked by visitors.
 Secure a tour ahead of time, since you aren’t able to show up and wander in without a prior booking.

 Exploring the canals and bridges - get lost on purpose!